mvysny/karibu-dsl/README.md

 ### Tomcat

+Please see https://github.com/mvysny/karibu-helloworld-application for tutorial on how to launch a WAR project in Tomcat in Intellij.
+Then:

-* Open the project in Intellij IDEA Ultimate
+* Open this whole project in Intellij IDEA Ultimate, simply by File / Open... and clicking [build.gradle](build.gradle).
-* Launch the `example-v8` WAR in Tomcat as described here: https://kotlinlang.org/docs/tutorials/httpservlets.html
+* Navigate to the `example-v8` project and launch it as an exploded WAR in Tomcat